Pacific Islands Forum Secretariat

 Our role is primarily policy advice, coordination and ensuring the effective implementation of Forum Leaders’ decisions leading to tangible improvements in the lives of the people of the Pacific.
 We report annually on our performance against results.

 For almost five decades, the countries of the Pacific have addressed common interests through a variety of regional, and increasingly sub-regional, approaches.
 The motivation for this is simple: we know that we can achieve more together, than alone.
-A political community of 18 independent states and self- governing territories, the Pacific Islands Forum seeks to address the challenges and opportunities that face the Pacific through political dialogue and decision-making.
+A political community of independent and self-governing states and territories, the 18 member nations of the Pacific Islands Forum seek to address the challenges and opportunities that face the Pacific through political dialogue and decision-making.
 This commitment is formalised in The Framework for Pacific Regionalism which was endorsed by Forum Leaders in July 2014.
 The Framework for Pacific Regionalism is the lens through which the Forum Secretariat supports the Pacific Islands Forum to realize its vision for the Pacific region.

 To do this the Forum Secretariat facilitates political discussion which enables Forum Leaders to make political decisions on regional action to harness opportunities and mitigate challenges for the people of the Pacific.
 The Forum Secretariat drives various policy processes to generate ideas and options for regional action.